 EORP Target Long-term expected geometric real

 Asset class allocation rate of return

-U.S. public equity 24% 3.49%
+U.S. public equity 24% 3.62%

 International public equity 16% 4.47%

-Global private equity 20% 7.18%
+Global private equity 27% 7.05%

-Other assets (capital 7% 4.83%

-appreciation)

-Core bonds 2% 0.45%
+Core bonds 6% 2.44%

-Private credit 20% 5.10%
+Private credit 20% 6.24%

-Diversifying strategies 10% 2.68%
+Diversifying strategies 5% 3.15%

-Cash - Mellon 1% -0.35%
+Cash - Mellon 2% 0.89%

 Total 100%

-Discount rates-At June 30, 2022, the discount rate used to measure the EORP total pension liability and total OPEB liability was 7.2 percent, which was a decrease of 0.1 from the discount rate used as of June 30, 2021.
+Discount rates-At June 30, 2024, the discount rate used to measure the EORP total pension liability and total OPEB liability was 7.2 percent.
 The projection of cash flows used to determine the discount rates assumed that plan member contributions will be made at the current contribution rate, employer contributions will be made at the actuarially determined rates, and State contributions will be made as currently required by statute.
 Based on those assumptions, the plans' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total pension/OPEB liability.